CWahl28/CWahl28/README.md

 My experience:
 - Creating basic wordpress website
 - Creating basic HTML & CSS websites
+- Collaborating with others to create a website on a single repository

 I have achieved:
 - Nothing... yet